augusto-gtns/gpt/README.md

 **[--chat|-c] [assistant-role]**

-> The assistant role is used to tell the chat the which role should be acted.
+> The assistant role is used to tell the chat which role should be acted.

 - Using the default assistant role